linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/01 Introduction to Derivatives.md

 Second, the term "stock price" is, surprisingly, imprecise.
 There are in fact two prices, a price at which you can buy, and a price at which you can sell.
 The price at which you can buy is called the offer price or ask price, and the price at which you can sell is called the bid price.
 To understand these terms, consider the position of the broker.

 To buy stock, you contact a broker.
 Suppose that you wish to buy immediately at the best available price.
 If the stock is not too obscure and your order is not too large, your purchase will probably be completed in a matter of seconds.
 Where does the stock that you have just bought come from?
 It is possible that at the exact same moment, another customer called the broker and put in an order to sell.
 More likely, however, a market-maker sold you the stock.
 As their name implies, market-makers make markets.
 If you want to buy, they sell, and if you want to sell, they buy.
 In order to earn a living, market-makers sell for a high price and buy for a low price.
 If you deal with a market-maker, therefore, you buy for a high price and sell for a low price.
 This difference between the price at which you can buy and the price at which you can sell is called the bid-ask spread.[11]
-In practice, the bid-ask spread on the stock you are buying may be  $49.75 to$ 50.
+In practice, the bid-ask spread on the stock you are buying may be \$49.75 to \$50.
 This means that you can buy for \$50/share and sell for \$49.75/share.
 If you were to buy immediately and then sell, you would pay the commission twice, and you would pay the bid-ask spread.

 Example 1.
 Suppose XYZ is bid at \$49.75 and offered at \$50, and the commission is \$15.
 If you buy 100 shares of the stock you pay ($50 × 100) + $15 = \$5015.
 If you immediately sell them again, you receive ($49.75 × 100) - $15 = \$4960.
 Your round-trip transaction cost—the difference between what you pay and what you receive from a sale, not counting changes in the bid and ask prices—is $5015 - $4960 = \$55.